Xmetalfanx/linuxSetup/README.md

 - `inxi`
   - (? if it's auto-installed or needed)
   - ... even I am not 100% sure about this one, but for later "DE/Distro" detection, inxi seems needed

+*** if there is one thing that you may (you could always download my script's via the .zip file) "need" to install before running my script or getting them .... it'd be "git"
 - `git`
   - this is to git clone the scripts; however, from the Github or Gitlab page for the scripts, there are ways to download the repo in a .zip form too ... in this case `git` is not "needed"